teddythepooh/fbi_api/README.md

 # agencies that report to the FBI.
 The ORIs in a state can be extracted from api.get_metadata().
 crime_statistics = api.get_crime_statistics(ori = "ILCPD0000", year = 2024, offense = "Violent Crimes")
 ```

+Alternatively, to see what `get_crime_statistics()` looks like for Chicago, go to GitHub Actions.
+Under `Actions` -> `Chicago Crime Statistics`, click any successful workflow (marked with a check); then, export the `chicago` artifact at the bottom.
+You should see a `chicago.zip` file in your device.